 All space add provisioning requests should go through the standard delivery process.
 The only time storage support will add space to existing volume is for loaner and emergency space adds as outlined in section Emergency/Loaner Storage Provisioning

-All 7-mode space adds should be completed through Service now Automation workflow.
+All 7-mode space adds should be completed through Service now Automation workflow as it takes into account utilization and overcommit checks.

 Submit a pre-approved CR as outlined below: